the-snesler/discord-github-preview/README.md

 1. You need to be in the same server as the bot for it to work, so you should [join my Discord server](https://discord.gg/W59fcbydeG)
 2. Right-click on the server icon and navigate to "Privacy settings".
 Make sure your "activity privacy" is set to ON for the server or else the bot won't be able to see your game activity, just your custom status.
 3. Visit the web interface at https://dsc-readme.tsuni.dev
-4. Enter your Discord User ID in the input field (see below for how to get this)
+4. Enter your Discord username in the input field and press the "Lookup" button
 5. Customize your profile preview with the available options
-6. Click "Generate Preview" to see the result
-7. Copy the generated URL using the "Copy URL" button
+6. Copy the generated URL using the "Copy URL" button
-8. Paste the URL into your GitHub profile README or website
+7. Paste the URL into your GitHub profile README or website

 > [Here's a guide on how to add a README to your GitHub profile.](https://docs.github.com/en/account-and-profile/how-tos/profile-customization/managing-your-profile-readme) Once you've gotten to the text editor, paste in the "Markdown URL"
 >